angular-es/Angular-es/aio-es/content/guide/workspace-config.md

 {@a style-preprocessor}

-#### スタイルプリプロセッサオプション
+#### Style preprocessor options

-Sass と Stylus では、コンポーネントスタイルとグローバルスタイルの両方で `includePaths` 機能を利用できます。これにより、インポートのためにチェックされる追加のベースパスを追加できます。
+In Sass and Stylus you can make use of the `includePaths` functionality for both component and global styles, which allows you to add extra base paths that will be checked for imports.

-パスを追加するには、`stylePreprocessorOptions` オプションを使用します:
+To add paths, use the `stylePreprocessorOptions` option:

 <code-example language="json">